-The Elder Justice Act of 2009, as part of the Affordable Care Act, established the Elder Justice Coordinating Council (EJCC) to coordinate activities related to elder abuse, neglect, and exploitation across the Federal government (Elder Justice Coordinating Council Web site, Retrieved May 15, 2014).
+The Elder Justice Act of 2009, as part of the Affordable Care Act, established the Elder Justice Coordinating Council (EJCC) to coordinate activities related to elder abuse, neglect, and exploitation across the Federal government (Elder Justice Coordinating Council website, Retrieved May 2015).
 The EJCC’s Elder Justice Interagency Working Group brings together federal officials responsible for carrying out elder justice activities including elder abuse prevention, research, grant and program funding, and prosecution.
 This informal group has been meeting since its inception in 2001 to discuss emerging issues, promising practices, and mechanisms for coordinating efforts throughout the federal government (Elder Justice Interagency Working Group, Elder Justice Coordinating Council, May 2013).

 To learn more about elder abuse, please select a page from the listing below or from the box at the right under the "Elder Abuse" heading: